Sections and Organizers 2020/2021

 Martin Siebenborn (University of Hamburg), Kahtrin Welker (Helmut-Schmidt-University of Hamburg)

 The aim of this section is to bring together experts in the field of applied and numerical linear algebra, discussing recent theoretical and algorithmic developments.

-Kirk Soodhalter (Trinity College Dublin), John Pearson (University of Edingburgh), Kathryn Lund (Temple University)
+Kirk Soodhalter (Trinity College Dublin), John Pearson (University of Edingburgh), Kathryn Lund (Charles University)

 For all fields of applications the mathematical models are primarily based on differential equations.
 Hence, their numerical solution plays a fundamental role in numerical mathematics.
 This section covers mainly the construction and the behavior of numerical methods for differential equations including those of ordinary as well as of partial differential type.

 Christoph Lehrenfeld (Univeristy of Göttingen), Herbert Egger (TU Darmstadt)